 Comparison between the ATTiny85 and the ATmega328 of an Arduino

-The ATTiny85 (and other members of the family) is an AVR microcontroller just like the ATmega328 that equips Arduino cards.
+The ATTiny85 (and other members of the family) is an AVR microcontroller just like the ATmega328 that equips Arduino boards.
 It is therefore able to execute the programs created with the Arduino IDE with some restrictions.
 Here is a table comparing the main technical characteristics of the two microcontrollers.

 |Number of pins||8||28|